panzerdp/dmitripavlutin.com/content/posts/125-react-jotai/index.md

 I like `jotai` for its minimalistic but flexible way to manage a simple global state.

-To create a global state variable using jotai you need to make 2 simple steps:
+To create a global state variable you need 2 steps:

 A) Define the atom for your global state variable: